 Each participant is asked to prepare a short paper related to the theme of the workshop.
 The contributions ought to explore challenges and opportunities related to co-design at the frontiers of HCI – participatory design of newest and complex technologies, not easily explainable or intuitive, novel collaborative (remote or distributed) approaches to empowering users to prepare them to contribute as well as to engaging them directly in co-design.

-– short papers of up to 6 pages, including position papers, on challenges and opportunities of applying co-design at the frontiers of HCI,
+– short papers of 2-6 pages, including position papers, on challenges and opportunities of applying co-design at the frontiers of HCI,

 Please use the Springer LNCS template available here for Overleaf and here for Word.
-Submissions are not anonymous and should be e-mailed to firstname.lastname@example.org before the deadline on the 15th of May, 2021 AOE.
+Submissions are not anonymous and should be e-mailed to firstname.lastname@example.org or email@example.com before the deadline on the 10th of June, 2021 AOE.

-As the workshop happens at the INTERACT 2021 conference, the tentative date for the workshop is August 30 or 31, 2021 – for more details visit the conference website at: https://www.interact2021.org/
+As the workshop happens at the INTERACT 2021 conference, the date for the workshop is August 31, 2021 – for more details visit the conference website at: https://www.interact2021.org/

 As our key motivation is to explore the opportunities related to participatory design at the frontiers of HCI, while grounding these firmly in established and emerging practices, the most important outcome will be a post-workshop multi-author publication on this topic.
 Its format will be the result of the types of issues discussed during the workshop, but the idea for it is inspired by Kittur et al. whose paper „The Future of Crowd Work” clearly outlined the aspects, trends and opportunities related to crowdsourcing.
 We feel the same is needed in the area of participatory design and human factors at the frontiers of HCI, as such design ought to take into account ethics, preferences and motivations, the broad user experience, as well as visual design.
 Especially now, that more remote tools and approaches are needed to engage users, and novel forms of empowerment ought to emerge to let co-designers really understand the context of the complex co-designed solutions.